 A patent examiner looks for a descriptive patent illustration in a patent application.
 The examiner just needs to have a look at it.
 As a result, he may tell whether the illustrator has followed Patent drawing Rules or not.
 Patent drawing rules are guidelines that help patent illustrators in making patent illustrations.
 However, these guidelines may slightly vary depending on the country.
-You may have a brilliant invention that you may want to patent.
+Further, you may have a brilliant invention that you may want to patent.
 Therefore, you must know that a patent application is incomplete without a single patent drawing.
 No matter how descriptive your patent application is, it’s hard to understand an invention without a drawing.
-In this article, we’ll see drawing guidelines and the importance of drawings in patent applications.
+So in this article, we’ll see drawing guidelines and the importance of drawings in patent applications.
 Moreover, we’re going to see patent drawing rules set by the USPTO.

 Related Article: Whom to Depend on for the Best Patent Illustration Services?